How to Submit a Proposal

 - Make another change not listed above.

 - Propose a new graduate program, or add a concentration to an existing program.
-Bear in mind that new programs will require approval from the Board of Governors, which can take some time, so determine ahead of time if this really is a new program, or just a revision of an existing one.
+New programs will require approval from the Board of Governors, which can take some time, so determine ahead of time if this really is a new program, or just a revision of an existing one.
 The measure is whether or not you are changing more than 25% of the program.
 Guidelines for new or drastically altered programs (which also need approval from the Board of Governors) can be found on the RIBGHE website.

 - Propose a revision or revisions to a graduate program.
-If the changes constitute 25% or less of the program, then the Board of Governors only needs to be notified of said changes, and no approval from them is necessary.
-If you will be offering new or revised courses as part of this revised program, please include proposals to cover these in addition to this form, as needed.
-Do not include new courses or revisions to courses on the same form as some changes may be approved and others not, and so we need to keep different kinds of requests separate to ensure accurate recordkeeping.
+If you will be offering new or revised courses as part of this revised program, include proposals to cover these in addition to this form, as needed.
+Do NOT include new courses or revisions to courses on the same form as the program proposal.

 Below you will find a list of files in MS Word format representing the College Catalog to assist you in creating the catalog copy for your proposal.
 Each file is a different section of the Catalog.
+These Word files are from the current Web Catalog.
 To edit course descriptions and programs proceed as follows:

-- Do an electronic search to identify all catalog pages affected by your proposed change, including general education, program listings and course descriptions.
+- Do an electronic search to identify all catalog pages affected by your proposed change, program listings and course descriptions.
 If you are revising the course number, title, credit hours, prerequisite, or description, you must find any page that lists the course as a requirement, elective, cognate, or general education course, etc. Remember that other departments or programs may also list the course and it is your responsibility to find these.
-You should use the most recent edition of the college catalog that will be on the Records Office website.

 - From the list below, select and download the file(s) that contain the materials you need to update.
 They have been divided into sections to try and make these easier to find

-- Cut the pages that you will need to change and paste into a separate Microsoft Word document.
+- Copy ALL the pages that you will need to change (program sections, course descriptions), paste them into a separate Microsoft Word document, and then turn on “Track Changes”.
 All of your catalog changes for a proposal need to be contained within a single file.
-Use page breaks to separate the different sections, to make it easier for the Catalog editor to follow, and also ensure you have given sufficient context in your extracts.
+Use page breaks to separate the different sections.

 - Make the changes, save the file, and give it a name that connects it clearly to your proposal.